Estate Tax Law Changes

 Gift Tax Law Changes

 In addition to the estate tax, the federal tax law also sets forth provisions applicable to gift tax, or the tax that must be paid by the person making a gift, if the gift exceeds a certain threshold.
-The gift tax has been changed for 2011 and 2012, unifying the tax rate and the lifetime exemption with the estate tax.
-The gift tax now has a top rate of 35% and a lifetime exemption amount of $5,000,000.
+The gift tax has not been changed for 2017.
+The gift tax and the lifetime exemption with the estate tax have been unified since the tax law changes in 2011.
+The gift tax now has a top rate of 40% and a lifetime exemption amount of $5,490,000.

 COMMUNITY PROPERTY WITH RIGHTS OF SURVIVORSHIP